PayUMEA/payu-mea-rpp-woocommerce/readme.md

 If you have separate credentials for Discovery Miles, then:
 1. Fill the credentials for "Discovery Miles Store" (all three)
-2. put DISCOVERYMILES as one of methods in "Payment method" field (comma separated list)
+2. put DISCOVERYMILES as last(!) of methods in "Payment method" field (comma separated list)
 3. Check the checkbox "Discovery Miles"
 4. Set Discovery Miles "Transaction Type" na payment option title